Refine your search

 Kuopio Campus Facilities (pdf)

-Taking a taxi is quite expensive in Finland.
-If you take a taxi, make sure you check the price from the driver beforehand.
-The price of a journey can change depending on the day or the time of the day.
+Taxis in Finland are relatively expensive, prices vary between companies, times of day, and days of the week. depending on the day or the time of the day.
 It is usually cheaper to share a taxi with your friends whenever possible.

 Student tutoring

 When you have arrived in Finland, you will meet your tutor(s) and other students in your tutoring group.
-Your student tutor will meet you on arrival if agreed.
+If agreed in advance, your tutor may also meet you upon arrival.

 Academic advising